vipin-s0106/IMDB/README.md

 ![Screenshot](Snippets/api_admin_movie_creation.PNG)

-10- Get the Movies list (can be Accessible by anyone LoggedUser/AdminUser/AnanoyomousUser)
+10- Get the Movies list (can be Accessible by anyone LoggedUser/AdminUser/Anonymous  User)
 - > https://imdbdjangobackend.herokuapp.com/api/movie/list/

 As we can see in the response this the paginated one server is not delivering the whole list it sent the first 15 records if user want more list then request using the **next url**
 - > https://imdbdjangobackend.herokuapp.com/api/movie/list/?limit=15&offset=15

-we can change here limit value at frontend server acording to requirement.
+we can change here limit value at frontend server according to requirement.
 I used here Angular for frontend. so when user scroll down then this next url automatically calls the next 15 sets of the result and so on.

 ![Screenshot](Snippets/api_admin_movie_list.PNG)

-11- Ananyomous User Accessing the list ( Just Unchecked the Authorization checkbox so token won't pass with request)
+11- Anonymous User accessing the list (Just Unchecked the Authorization checkbox so token won't pass with request)
 - > https://imdbdjangobackend.herokuapp.com/api/movie/list/

 ![Screenshot](Snippets/api_ananyomous_movie_list.PNG)